ArduinoManager/AM_WiFiNINA/README.md

 This is an Arduino library to work with Arduino Manager app available for iOS and macOS.

  * Supported Boards: Any board with u-blox NINA-W102
+ * Protocol: WiFi

 ## Arduino Manager